Skoggy/project/README.md

 also notice the border color of the map changes depending on how hard that city was affected by the coronavirus

-Here you will find a link to our deployed website: (LINK FOR SITE GITHUB IO)
+Here you will find a link to our deployed website: https://skoggy.github.io/project/

 ![Photo of website]()
 ![Photo of website]()